rosscdh/rsnap-cart/README.md

 ```

 2. all state changes, quantity change, delete product, add product, add voucher, add promotion
+Its at this point that you would decide from a UX pov if voucher/discount services woudl be called on every state change
+OR at a point after setting up the cart.
+The voucer/discount service should be optimised as a seperate project to be as efficient and light as possible

 ```
 cat fixtures/thin-cart.json | http post http://localhost:1337/cart/my-cart-id